Sections:

 D: History

-Each year, the Reno Gem and Mineral Society’s Educational Outreach Team presents a program to local schools and other interested groups.
+The Reno Gem and Mineral Society's Educational Outreach Team annually presents a program to local schools and other interested groups.
 The mission is to develop an interest in minerals and earth sciences.
-The Education Outreach team was busy in 2019 when the World of Rocks and Minerals was presented by society members Rachel Carroll, Sven Sander, Kate Tangren, Bobbi Metzger, San Knipmeyer, and Steve Norman.
-We reached about 1,500 students across 52 classrooms in 18 schools, as well as Scout troops at four libraries, and two Outdoor Experience camps.
-Introduction to Agates was presented by Lori Peterson at two Osher Lifelong Learning Institute (OLLI) classrooms.
-Web Varnum also presents mineral education to students in the rural areas of central Nevada.
+The Education Outreach team started in 2015.
+We were busy in 2019 when society members Rachel Carroll, Sven Sander, Kate Tangren, Bobbi Metzger, San Knipmeyer, and Steve Norman presented the World of Rocks and Minerals.
+We reached about 1,500 students across 52 classrooms in 18 schools, Scout troops at four libraries, and two Outdoor Experience camps.
+Lori Peterson introduced Agates at two Osher Lifelong Learning Institute (OLLI) classrooms.
+Web Varnum also presents mineral education to students in the